 Managing and mitigating risk across the organisation is an integral part of implementing the strategy of Grant Thornton.
-The Risk Management Committee identify the risks in the firm's strategy and then develop policies and procedures that help address those risks and integrate risk management into each of the practice's internal functions (such as People and Culture and IT).
-As well as working with the firm's partners and staff to assist and support their implementation of the risk management policies and procedures.
+The Risk Management Committee identify the risks in the firm's strategy and then develop policies and procedures that help address those risks and integrate risk management into each of the practice's internal functions (such as HR and IT), as well as working with the firm's partners and staff to assist and support their implementation of the risk management policies and procedures.

-The firm has established business unit risk working groups to more specifically address the risk issues impacting each function in the firm.
-Areas covered by risk management policies and procedures include independence, member firm client acceptance, client re-acceptance and Anti-Money Laundering (AML) procedures.
+The firm has established business unit risk working groups to specifically address the risk issues impacting each function in the firm.
+Areas covered by risk management policies and procedures include independence, client acceptance, client re-acceptance and Anti-Money Laundering (AML) procedures.